0xbankster/EngScript/Language Reference.md

 EngScript can interface with other languages using the Foreign Function Interface (FFI) Functions written in other languages can be declared with the extern.

-keyword and their signatures must match the original functions To pass data between languages, use appropriate data types and conversions Foreign Function Interface (FFI) and best practices:
+Keyword and their signatures must match the original functions To pass data between languages, use appropriate data types and conversions

+### Foreign Function Interface (FFI) and best practices:

 Use a separate module for FFI bindings
 Create safe and idiomatic wrappers around unsafe foreign functions